gtworek/PSBits/VirtualAccounts/README.md

 BTW, the most useful source of knowledge, was the Microsoft patent describing how IIS impersonates worker processes.
 You can see it at: https://patents.justia.com/patent/8640215

 And couple of moments later I have realized what superpower I've got.
 I can put ANYTHING into the valid token.
 Did you ever wanted to be TrustedInstaller?
 Or it is just me...?
 Grab your copy of `TrustedInstallerCmd` and have fun too! :)

+The `TrustedInstallerCmd2` does not require psexec anymore and it is less talkative.